ejosied/AthleteMentalHealth/README.md

 Katharina Fijan & Erin "Josie" Donnelly -- December 2021

-We were interested in how different segments of sport types (performative, competitive; team, individual; elite, amateur, etc.) correlated with mental health outcomes.
-In searching for datasets that had relevant information and data points, we found a survey data of Northeastern students targeting athletes and non-athletes from 2006.
+For our final project in Exporatory Data Analysis and Visualizations, we were interested in how different segments of sport types (performative, competitive; team, individual; elite, amateur, etc.) correlated with mental health outcomes.
+In searching for datasets that had relevant information and data points, we found a survey data of Northeastern University students targeting athletes and non-athletes from 2006.
 The data includes survey results from 795 students on “how or if participation in sports affects their health-risk behavior”.
 Based on the data collected, we ask the following questions:

 1. How are identification with sports and mental health correlated?